Struct arrayvec::ArrayString [−][src]

 As a string slice consists of valid UTF-8, we can iterate through a

-.
+string slice by char.
 This method returns an iterator of both

-s, as well as their byte positions.
+these chars, as well as their byte positions.

 The iterator yields tuples.
-The position is first, the char
+The position is first, the char is

 second.